 Peer-on-peer abuse is any form of physical, sexual, emotional, financial, and/or coercive control exercised between children and young people.
-It can take many forms including bullying, physical abuse, sexual violence and sexual harassment, sexting and so-called initiation ceremonies. intimate and non-intimate relationships.
+It can take many forms including bullying, physical abuse, sexual violence and sexual harassment, sexting and so-called initiation ceremonies, intimate and non-intimate relationships, a buse in intimate personal relationships between peers and causing someone to engage in sexual activity without their consent (for example, forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party)

 Abuse is abuse and should never be tolerated or passed off as 'banter' or 'part of growing up'.
 This includes sexting.
 Please refer to CEOP guidance.
 Since 2019 upskirting is now a form of peer-on-peer abuse.
 It is a criminal offence.
 Definition: upskirting is typically when a photograph is taken under a person's clothing without them knowing, for sexual gratification or to cause the victim humiliation, distress or alarm.